ashang/ashang.github.io/_notes/apm.md

+---
+title: apm
+date: 2017-09-21
+---

+## Elastic APM

 Elastic APM ships with support for Java, Go, Node.js, Python, Ruby, .NET, and Real User Monitoring (JavaScript) for multiple-page and single-page applications — with more languages on the way.
 Plus, with support for open standards like Jaeger and OpenTelemetry, sending data from existing instrumented apps to Elastic APM is a breeze.

-Deploy Metricbeat on all your Linux, Windows, and Mac hosts, connect it to Elasticsearch and voila: you get system-level CPU usage, memory, file system, disk IO, and network IO statistics, as well as top-like statistics for every process running on your systems.
+Deploy Metricbeat on all your hosts, connect it to Elasticsearch and voila: you get system-level CPU usage, memory, file system, disk IO, and network IO statistics, as well as top-like statistics for every process running on your systems.
 From CPU to memory, Redis to NGINX, and much more, Metricbeat is a lightweight way to send system and service statistics.

 Metricbeat comes with internal modules that collect metrics from services like Apache, Jolokia, NGINX, MongoDB, MySQL, PostgreSQL, Prometheus, and more.
 Installation is easy, requiring absolutely zero dependencies.
 Just enable the modules you want in the configuration file.

 Filebeat comes with internal modules (Apache, Cisco ASA, Microsoft Azure, NGINX, MySQL, and more) that simplify the collection, parsing, and visualization of common log formats down to a single command.
 They achieve this by combining automatic default paths based on your operating system, Elasticsearch Ingest Node pipeline definitions, and Kibana dashboards.
 Plus, a few Filebeat modules ship with pre-configured machine learning jobs.

-# The Blockbridge Container Storage Interface (CSI) driver delivers persistent, secure, multi-tenant, cluster-accessible storage for Kubernetes.
+The Blockbridge Container Storage Interface (CSI) driver delivers persistent, secure, multi-tenant, cluster-accessible storage for Kubernetes.
 Deploy the Blockbridge CSI driver in your Kubernetes cluster using standard kubectl commands.

 Supported K8s Environments

-    Rancher 2.4+
+- Rancher 2.4+
-        Mirantis Kubernetes Engine 3.1+ (formerly Docker EE)
+- Mirantis Kubernetes Engine 3.1+ (formerly Docker EE)

 https://www.blockridge.com/

+## Traefik

-# Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
+Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.

 Traefik integrates with your existing infrastructure components (Docker, Swarm mode, Kubernetes, Marathon, Consul, Etcd, Rancher, Amazon ECS, ...) and configures itself automatically and dynamically.